When and how to ask for partial payments on invoices

 To protect your business from bad payers

-Another situation where requesting partial payments is useful is when you are concerned that your customer may not be able to pay the invoice.
+Another situation where requesting a partial payment is useful is when you are concerned that a customer may be unable to pay the invoice.

-For example, if you have run a credit check and are uncertain this customer will make payment, or if the customer is approaching or has surpassed their credit limit and you are hesitant to extend additional credit.
+For example, this could be the case if you have run a credit check and are uncertain if this customer will make payment on time or if the customer is approaching or has supposed their credit limit and you are hesitant to extend additional credit.

-In this case, requesting a partial payment ensures you receive some payment up front before you undertake the work for this customer.
-Charging a down-payment beforehand means you can cover some of the costs for providing their goods or services, and can provide your team with reassurance that a potentially risky customer is able to make payments.
+In this case, requesting a partial payment ensures you receive some of the money up-front before you’ve invested any time and energy into this project.
+Charging a down payment beforehand means you can cover some of the costs for providing their goods or services while also reassuring your team that a potentially risky customer can make payments.
+After all, the last thing you want to do is work hard on a project only to receive no payment whatsoever.

-This will also give you the contact details for their payment contact or accounts payables team, so that you are certain who to request full payment from once the job has been completed.
-To ensure these details are collected and summarised, make it a part of your credit control or accounts receivables policy, or use this credit control and accounts receivables policy template.
+However, to ensure these details are collected and summarised, you should make it part of your credit control or accounts receivables policy or use this credit control and accounts receivables policy template.

 CM-202207-8 Most Effective Email Templates - blog ad banner 1